 Deep cleans oily hair

-But aloe vera doesn’t hurt your hair strands while it cleans: Unlike other chemicals in hair products, aloe vera is gentle and preserves the integrity of your hair.
+But aloe vera doesn’t hurt your hair strands while it cleans.
+Unlike other chemicals in hair products, aloe vera is gentle and preserves the integrity of your hair.

 Strengthens and repairs hair strands

 Aloe vera contains vitamins A, C, and E. All three of these vitamins contribute to cell turnover, promoting healthy cell growth and shiny hair.

 Aloe vera is a popular product that people use on their skin after sun exposure.
 This is because of its high collagen content and cooling properties.
 The vitamin content in aloe vera suggests that it might work to repair sun damage to your hair, too.

-Promotes hair growth
+May promote hair growth

 When your scalp has been cleansed and your hair has been conditioned with aloe vera, you might see that hair breakage and loss slows down.

-Before using aloe vera topically, do a patch test on a small area of your skin.
-Rub a small bit of aloe vera on and wait up to two hours to see if your skin reacts poorly.
+Before using aloe vera topically, do a patch test.
+Rub a small bit of aloe vera on the inside of your wrist and wait up to 2 hours to see if your skin reacts poorly.
 This will let you know if you have an aloe sensitivity.

 But if you want your hair to look its best, you might want to consider trying aloe vera gel as part of your hair care routine.
-It might not work for everyone, but there is little to no risk in trying it.
+It might not work for everyone, but there’s little to no risk in trying it.